SkypLabs/probequest/docs/usage.rst

 Enabling the monitor mode
 -------------------------

-The `sniff-probe-req` script must be used with a wireless interface in monitor mode.
+To be able to sniff the probe requests, your Wi-Fi network interface must be set to monitor mode.

 With `ifconfig` and `iwconfig`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^